simi216/mva-trainer/README.md

 The base class for all reconstruction models is the `BaseReconstructor` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
 This class provides the basic functionality for all reconstruction models regardless of the underlying model type.

 ### Machine Learning Models
-Machine learning-based reconstruction models are to be implemented by inheriting from the `MLReconstructorBase` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
+Machine learning-based reconstruction models are to be implemented by inheriting from the `FFMLRecoBase` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
 This class provides additional functionality for machine learning-based reconstruction models, such as training and evaluation methods and handling the input and output data formats.

-To implement a new machine learning-based reconstruction model, you need to create a new class that inherits from the `MLReconstructorBase` class and implement the following method:
+To implement a new machine learning-based reconstruction model, you need to create a new class that inherits from the `FFMLRecoBase` class and implement the following method:
 - `build_model(self, **kwargs)`: This method is used to define the architecture of the machine learning model.
 You can use TensorFlow/Keras to define the model architecture.

 ### Baseline Models